Please log in to watch this conference skillscast.

 The F# community are having a difficult time to decide how the language should evolve.
 Some want to make it closer to other functional languages, others want to keep it simple; for some compatibility with C# it's important, for others it's not.
 Can people from very different backgrounds, skill levels and goals ever reach an agreement?
 Is this confluence of software development experiences a weakness of the language and its community, or can we turn it into its greatest strength?

 Keynote: Crossroads: F# in the middle of... nowhere?

 A linguist by heart and a programmer by choice, Alfonso has brought his passion for natural languages to the computing world.
 He is the creator of Fable, a popular F# to JS compiler, and coauthor of the book "Mastering F#".
-He currently works as a freelancer specialized in Azure-based cloud and web applications using F# and Fable for high productive and reliable software development.
+Currently works as a web engineer using F# and Fable for highly productive and reliable software development.